ndr-repo/react2shell/README.md

 # react2shell
-Resources for red team operators to discover &amp; leverage react2shell vulnerabilities
+Resources for red team operators to discover &amp; exploit react2shell vulnerabilities.
+For authorized use only.
+I am not responsible for your actions.

+### Bookmarklet